 You have the right to have an Attorney represent you in your Social Security Disability case.
-Statistics have shown that claimants represented by Attorneys have been much more successful than people without representation.
-You should seriously consider the advantages of having an Attorney represent you by examining what an Attorney would do in your Social Security Disability case.
+Statistics have shown that claimants represented by Attorneys have been much more successful than claimants without representation.
+You should seriously consider the advantages of having a Lawyer who specializes in Social Security Disability/SSI represent you.

 WHEN SHOULD I CONTACT AN ATTORNEY?

-Contact an attorney as soon as your initial application is denied.
-An Attorney will then be able to start assisting you in determining if you are disabled, as that term is defined by the Social Security Act.
-You will then be able to decide whether or not you want to pursue the first appeal stage–Reconsideration; and your Attorney can begin developing ways to prove to the Social Security Administration that you are disabled.
+Contact a Social Security Disability attorney as soon as your initial application for Social Security Disability/SSI is denied.
+An Attorney will then be able to start assisting you in determining if you are disabled as defined by the Social Security Act.
+You will then be able to decide whether or not you want to pursue the first appeal stage–Reconsideration; and your Attorney can begin developing ways to prove to SSA that you are disabled.